1655653/VICrime-Visual-Analytics-Project/README.md

 <img src = "https://raw.githubusercontent.com/FrancescoArtibani97/VA-project/main/snapshots/d.png" width="100%" height="100%">
 In order to retrieve the dataset and in general all external file used:
 - You could go [here](https://1655653.github.io/VICrime-Visual-Analytics-Project/) and try it on chrome.
-- You could download the project folder, run ```python -m http.server``` and then start the index.html (but comment the dataset path variables!).
+- You could download the project folder, run ```python -m http.server``` and then start the index.html (but change the dataset path and the url_province url_regioni variable!).

 Enjoy!